luiswirth/bsc-thesis/src/matter/mesh.typ

 === Subsets

-Another important notion is the idea of a subsimplex or a face of a simplex @hatcher:algtop.
+Another important notion is that of a subsimplex or a face of a simplex

-A subsimplex is just a subset of a simplex.

-We can easily check if a simplex is a subset of another simplex, by using the subset relation definition.
+@hatcher:algtop.
+In this context, we first consider the concept of vertex subsets.

-$A subset.eq B <=> (forall a in A => a in B)$
+A simplex $sigma$ can be considered a subset of another simplex $tau$ if all vertices of $sigma$ are also vertices of $tau$.
+We can check this condition directly: $sigma subset.eq tau <=> (forall a in sigma => a in tau)$
 ```rust
 pub fn is_subset_of(&self, other: &Self) -> bool {
   self.iter().all(|v| other.vertices.contains(v))